annadymanus/IR-project/README.md

 Replace "train" by "dev" or "test" to get your desired dataset.
 The function will then generate a balanced dataset containing positive and negative samples.
 The function saves this dataset to a file named "train_data.pickle" (or "dev_data.pickle" or "test_data.pickle" respectively).
 The randomness in negative labeled data generation is seeded, so don't worry about not ending up with a different data set as the others.

 ## 2. Expand Dataset with Features
 You can use the generated data set as basis to expand it with the feature you want to use in your model.
-For instance, in order to get a dataset with Tf-Idf vectors, one simply needs to load the blank dataset into ```python Preprocessing.tf_idf()```:
+For instance, in order to get a dataset with Tf-Idf vectors, one simply needs to load the blank dataset into ``` Preprocessing.tf_idf()```:
 ```python
 blank_data = pickle.load(open('train_data.pickle', 'rb'))
 Preprocessing.tf_idf(blank_data, "train")